openstack-archive/fuel-docs/pages/production-considerations/0020-deployment-pipeline.rst

   In order to deploy multiple environments that don't interfere with each other, you should specify the ``$deployment_id`` option in ``/etc/puppet/manifests/site.pp``.
 It should be an even integer value in the range of 2-254.

   This value is used in dynamic environment-based tag generation.
-Fuel also apply that tag globally to all resources on each node.
+Fuel applies that tag globally to all resources on each node.
 It is also used for the keepalived daemon, which evaluates a unique ``virtual_router_id``.

 * Clean/Revert